 “Herrschner, Frederick.
 Art Needlework Supplies General Catalog.
 Chicago, Frederick Herrschner, c.1907, 242pgs.
 Scans donated and photo edited by Luann Pfost 08-2010.
 Enormous and beautiful needlework catalog, a wonderful reference for early 20thC needlework, with many illustrations.”

-After I down loaded the PDF files to discover pages and pages of patterns that could be used in either crazy quilting or on small hand embroidery projects.
+After I down loaded the PDF files I discovered pages and pages of patterns that could be used in either crazy quilting or on small hand embroidery projects.
+If you vintage patterns you will be in stitchers paradise.

-Some of the patterns are a bit blurred but I have cleaned up a few using GIMP (a graphics software program) to show you just a little of the sort of free needlework patterns are to be found in the catalogue.
+Some of the patterns are a bit blurred but I have cleaned up a few using Phototshop as I wanted to share these with you.
+There designs are just a little of the sort of free needlework patterns to be found in the 1907 Herrschner Catalogue.

-Feel free to right click and save these designs if you like them as they are out of copyright.
-Just if you pass them on note where they come from.
+Feel free to right click and save these designs if you like them as they are out of copyright and perfectly legal to use.
+However if you pass them on say where they come from.

 You will find the 1907 Herrschner Catalogue in the Antique pattern library and the three files are called: